puybr/terraform-aws-ecs-cicd/README.md

 3. codepipeline

 ### How to setup:
-- Configure your AWS CLI profile access keys in the "`main.tf`" file located in each module
+- Configure the AWS providers profile in the "`main.tf`" file located in each module
 - See the how-to guide [here](./fargate/README.md)
 - `aws configure [--profile profile-name]`